fly-lang/fly/llvm/docs/GettingInvolved.rst

 Getting Involved
 ================

 LLVM welcomes contributions of all kinds.
-To get started, please review the following topics:
+To getValue started, please review the following topics:

 .. contents::
    :local: